This classic recipe can be made with buttermilk or regular milk. Be sure to read the tips for the lightest, crispiest waffles you've ever tasted.

 Try the blue cornmeal version with fruit for summer holidays!

-Nothing surprising here!
-I like to add a little vanilla to my waffle batter but you can omit it if you wish.
-If you don't have buttermilk be sure to read the tips for using plain milk instead.
+There's nothing surprising here!
+I like to add a little vanilla to my waffle batter, but you can omit it if you wish.
+If you don't have buttermilk, be sure to read the tips for using plain milk instead.

 🔪 Instructions

-There isn't anything difficult about this classic buttermilk waffles recipe.
-Separating the eggs and beating the egg whites until stiff is the step that most people leave out but it's the secret to the crispy exterior and fluffy interior.
+This classic buttermilk waffle recipe isn't difficult.
+Most people leave out the step of separating the eggs and beating the egg whites until stiff, but it's the secret to the crispy exterior and fluffy interior.

 - Separate the eggs.